10/24/2024

 Head of Investor Relations

 Okay, shall I take this?
 Lots of questions in there.
 Thank you, Stefan.
-Let me start with the mobile service revenue part.
+So let me start with the mobile service revenue part.
 It's our wholesale business as a whole.
-Yes, ice is a part of it.
+Yes, ICE is a part of it.
 And there's been good volumes over the summer in the wholesale business.
-So overall, our turnover on the ice contract on a 12 month basis is around 300 million kroner.
+So overall, our turnover on the ICE contract on a 12-month basis is around 300 million kroner.
 So that's what we see.
 And it was always expected to decline in the coming years, this turnover.
-Now I know a lot of people want to understand what the trajectory of those numbers is going to be of the next few quarters.
-I think that's a question maybe for ice.
-But we always expected it to decline.
-So let's see what happens.
-The value of the contract to the armed forces.
-I think we rarely go into specific numbers on individual customer contracts.
-So I'd probably refrain from putting numbers on it.
-But overall, it just confirms I think what we continue to see both in Norway, Sweden and the other markets that we do have an increasing business from this segment of secure communications both for armed forces and for a secure economy.
-And for civilian use.
-So I think I'll leave it at that unless we have something.
-No, we leave it at that Stefan.
+Now, I know a lot of people want to understand what the trajectory of those numbers is going to be of the next few quarters.
+I think that's a question maybe for ICE, but we always expected it to decline.
+So let's see what happens. um the value of the contract to the armed forces yeah i i think we we rarely go into specific numbers on individual customer contracts so i'd probably refrain from putting numbers on it but overall it just confirms i think what we continue to see both in norway sweden and the other markets that we do have an increasing business from this uh segment of secure communications, both for armed forces and for civilian use.
+So I think I'll leave it at that, unless we have something.
+We'll leave it at that, Stefan.
+That wasn't that, Stefan.
+Stefan, did you have a follow-up?
+Next question.
+Okay, thank you.

 speaker